shruti-garg30/CheapThrills/README.md

 # CheapThrills
-Big Data Project Submission
+### Big Data Project Submission

-Go into flask-server and run
+- Clone the repository
+- Run the script file - setup.sh to install all dependencies:
+  - .\setuo.sh (Windows)
+  - bash setup.sh (Mac)
+- Navigate to flask-server in a terminal:
-flask run -h localhost -p 8000
+  - Run this command - flask run -h localhost -p 8000

-Go into client and run
+- In a different terminal, navigate to client folder:
-npm start
+   - Run this command - npm start